We were always this bad.

 Right?

-Until the moment we got into a crisis, and spent a whole year distant; the moment when I heard the words “it’s weird for you to be with a black woman”.
+Until the moment my SO and I got into a crisis, and spent a whole year distant; the moment when I heard the words “it’s weird for you to be with a black woman”.

 (more…)